davkow/on-my-bookshelf/docs/overview.md

 # on-my-bookshelf Service API

 The on-my-bookshelf Service is a RESTful API service for managing a virtual bookshelf.

 This API can be integrated with applications that allow people to track their books.
 It can also be used as part of a more social lending library application where you can also track lending and borrowing of books.
+Developers can add their own additional features and apply their own branding.

-This is a mock API designed to simulate the REST interface of an imaginary service.
+**Important:** This is a mock API designed to simulate the REST interface of an imaginary service.

 ## Getting started